Abhi1086/TodDo_Assignment_CentraLogic/README.md

-## Now After writing and clicking onto the +/Plus buttons adds the todo to the TODO List
+## Now After writing and clicking onto the +(Plus) button adds the todo to the TODO List

 -- Within the list of Todo there is a delete feature is also facilitated